Welsh - The Tudors, Religious Conflict

 Hinduism and Buddhism each have about 10,000 adherents in Wales, with the rural county of Ceredigion being the centre of Welsh Buddhism.
 Govinda‘s temple & restaurant, run by the Hare Krishnas in Swansea, is a focal point for many Welsh Hindus.
 There are about 3,000 Sikhs in Wales, with the first purpose-built gurdwara opened in the Riverside area of Cardiff in 1989.
 In 2011 some 13,000 people classified themselves as following Other religion including a reconstructed form of Druidism, which was the pre-Abrahamic religion of Wales (not to be confused with the Druids of the Gorsedd at the National Eisteddfod of Wales).

 The Church of Jesus Christ of Latter-day Saints in Wales has had a significant impact in the History Wales.
 Thousands of Welsh families immigrated to America forming communities in Vermont, Ohio, Pennsylvania, and Up-State New York beginning in 1630.
 After 1830 Many Welsh descendants joined the LDS church and migrated to the Western United States.
 During the 1840’s over 5,000 Welsh joined the church and immigrated to the United States.
 These Welsh significantly affected the culture of the Western United States, especially Utah and Idaho. the Mormon Tabernacle Choir started as a Welsh Choir in the Salt Lake Valley and the choir today has many Welsh descendants.
 The Welsh brought their musical heritage to America and greatly influenced the singing in the Church of Jesus Christ of Latter-Day Saints.
-Many of the hymns are Welsh.
+Some of the hymns are Welsh.
 Welsh Latter-day Saints also immigrated to Argentina, New Zealand, and Australia.

 Scroll to Top